-Instruction is required for students and adult supervisors on correct techniques (e.g. correct set-up and operation of equipment, safe handling).
+Instruction is required for students and adult supervisors on correct techniques (e.g. correct set-up and

+The activity requirements have been met and any additional requirements for the activity are included below or attached. $\overline{\checkmark}$ Consent Parent consent is required for all activities conducted off-site and for extreme risk activities conducted onsite.
+It is strongly recommended for high risk activities conducted on-site.
+When conducting fieldwork, participants must receive prior instruction on potential hazards (e.g. fragile banks, back casting, oyster hazards), basic first aid procedures for biological hazards (e.g. blue bottle stings, midge bites), appropriate behaviours to help keep themselves safe during the activity (e.g. remain in an appropriate depth of water) and the process if lost or separated from the group. operation of equipment, safe handling).
 Teacher demonstrations are recommended to exemplify safe and hygienic practices and techniques.
-When conducting fieldwork, participants must receive prior instruction on potential hazards (e.g. fragile banks, back casting, oyster hazards), basic first aid procedures for biological hazards (e.g. blue bottle stings, midge bites), appropriate behaviours to help keep themselves safe during the activity (e.g. remain in an appropriate depth of water) and the process if lost or separated from the group.
-Consent Parent consent is required for all activities conducted off-site and for extreme risk activities conducted on- site.
-It is strongly recommended for high risk activities conducted on-site.
-The activity requirements have been met and any additional requirements for the activity are included below or attached.
-Application to Animal Ethics to use animals for scientific purposes submitted to QSAEC every 3 years.
-Curren approvals: 08CH/02/2022/102/3583/R and 08AAT/02/2022/102/3583/R relate to this activity (current 10/02/20 30/11/2024) Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Proc 22 to Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Proc Sustainable Fishing cedures for

-Tuesday, February 07, 2023 12:54:49 PM

-Curriculum Activity Risk Assessment
+Detailed risk management guidelines for this activity are outlined in the Tinaroo EEC Standard Operating Procedures for marine organism activities.